 Some of my application materials will be submitted late.
 Will my application still be considered?

 We strongly encourage applicants to submit all materials by the application deadline.
 If you must submit materials late, the policies vary across the University.
 If you believe any part of your application will be submitted after the deadline, please contact the admissions office for the program to which you are applying.

 If your program requires an interview, they will contact you directly to set up an interview appointment.

 When will I receive an admissions decision?

-The date decisions begin to be issued varies widely between programs, so you should contact your program of interest if you have any concerns about the status of your application after it has been submitted.
+The date decisions begin to be issued varies widely between programs, but is usually one to three months after the application deadline.
+You may contact your program of interest if you have any concerns about the status of your application after it has been submitted.
 Once an update has been made to your application status, you will receive an email directing you to log into our application system to view your decision.
 Most programs will not provide decisions via email or phone.